AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-While this solves the problem, it is a headache.
-A much simpler and intuitive solution is to use
+What a headache!
+A more simple and intuitive solution is to use RAII.
-RAII.

 ``` cpp
 class BookEntry {